JohnZolton/Fast-Audiobook/README.md

 `cd Fast-Audiobook`

-install dependencies and such in your python env
+create your python env

+`pip install -r requirements.txt`

 add a "sample.wav" file in the Voices dir with your speaker